 Many companies have retail media offerings, such as:

-- Amazon: Amazon’s retail media ad product, including their Sponsored Products in search results, is booming.
-In Q2 of 2021 it saw a 90% year-over-year change and totaled over $7 billion in revenue.
+Amazon: Amazon’s retail media ad product, including their Sponsored Products in search results, is booming.
+In Q2 of 2023, it saw a 23% year-over-year growth and totaled $9.51 billion.

 Why monetize with retail media?

 Retail media is a growing industry with high revenue potential for retailers that adopt it.
-With 60% of ad spend going digital by 2023, it’s time all retailers launched their own retail media ad platforms.
+With 67.4% of ad spend going digital and a valuation of $629.9 billion as of 2023, it’s time that all retailers launched their own retail media ad platforms.

 Indeed - why not have vendors pay for premium website and in-store visibility?
 Such ad units you could offer include:

-- Sponsored Listings: When users search for products, a relevant vendor can pay to be at the top of the search results.
-If someone searches for soda, for example, Coca-cola can pay to be the #1 result.
-This is especially valuable if Pepsi would have been the #1 organic result.
+Sponsored Listings: When users search for products, a relevant vendor can pay to be at the top of the search results.
+For example, if someone searches for soda, Coca-cola can pay to be the #1 result.
+This is especially valuable if a competitor, like Pepsi, would have been the #1 organic result.

 While retail media is traditionally associated with website or app ads, you can also integrate these ads into your in-store experience too, such as: